 - Stage 3 – (Top 10 finishers from Stage 2) swim-bike-run

 Each weekend of racing only utilizes one or two of these formats.
-So in London athletes competed over the Triple Mix; Munich will race the Equalizer; Jersey will host the Enduro; and the championship event in Malibu will utilize the Eliminator.
+So in London and Toulouse, athlete will compete over the Triple Mix; Munich and Neom will race the Enduro; Malibu will host the Eliminator.

 What are Super League Teams?